jdlehman/rails_external_assets/README.md

 //= require more/anotherAsset
 //= external_require externals/firstAsset
 //= external_require externals/anotherAsset
+//= external_require_directory externals/myFolder
+//= external_require_tree externals/folderWithMoreFolders
 ```

-This will include the first two JS assets, `normalAsset` and `anotherAsset` from Rails' asset pipeline, and the last two JS assets, `firstAsset` and `anotherAsset` from your external assets.
+This will include the first two JS assets, `normalAsset` and `anotherAsset` from Rails' asset pipeline, and the other JS assets, `firstAsset`, `anotherAsset`, all JS files directly in `externals/myFolder`, and all JS files in the tree `externals/folderWithMoreFolders` from your external assets.
 The external assets are resolved by looking up these files in the asset manifest JSON file provided.

 ## With Plain Ruby

-`RailsExternalAssets::AssetFinder` provides two methods for your disposal.
+`RailsExternalAssets::AssetFinder` provides three methods for your disposal.

 `asset_path` takes a path to an external asset file, and returns the corresponding built asset path by looking up the key in the asset manifest JSON file.

 `exeternal_asset` takes a path and returns the built asset path (the result of `asset_path`) and joins it with the base path.
 If a block is provided, the external asset path is passed to the block and the resulting value is returned.

+`asset_manifest` is used by `asset_path`, and returns the asset manifest file parsed as JSON.

 ## Configuration